Ventricle (heart): Shape

 The left ventricle is longer and more conical in shape than the right, and on transverse section its concavity presents an oval or nearly circular outline.
 It forms a small part of the sternocostal surface and a considerable part of the diaphragmatic surface of the heart; it also forms the apex of the heart.
 The left ventricle is thicker and more muscular than the right ventricle because it pumps blood at a higher pressure.

 The right ventricle is triangular in shape and extends from the tricuspid valve in the right atrium to near the apex of the heart.
 Its wall is thickest at the apex and thins towards its base at the atrium.
 When viewed via cross section however, the right ventricle seems to be crescent shaped.
 The right ventricle is made of two components: the sinus and the conus.
 The Sinus is the inflow which flows away from the tricuspid valve.
 Three bands made from muscle, separate the right ventricle: the parietal, the septal, and the moderator band.
 The moderator band connects from the base of the anterior papillary muscle to the ventricular septum.

 Development

-By early maturity, the walls of the left ventricle have thickened from three to six times greater than that of the right ventricle.
+By young adulthood, the walls of the left ventricle have thickened from three to six times greater than that of the right ventricle.
 This reflects the typical five times greater pressure workload this chamber performs while accepting blood returning from the pulmonary veins at ~80mmHg pressure (equivalent to around 11 kPa) and pushing it forward to the typical ~120mmHg pressure (around 16.3 kPa) in the aorta during each heartbeat.
 (The pressures stated are resting values and stated as relative to surrounding atmospheric which is the typical "0" reference pressure used in medicine.)